 Setting a schedule is the first step in getting more out of your virtual assistant.
-Having a set schedule is essential because it helps you stay organized and get things done on time.
+A schedule is essential because it helps you stay organized and finish things on time.
 Your virtual assistant can help by sending reminders when they are due, but only if you’ve already laid the groundwork by setting a regular schedule.

 Setting a schedule involves creating the actual schedule, sticking to it, and communicating with your virtual assistant about it.
-As for making the exact schedule, there are many different ways to do so: some people prefer using software like Google Calendar; others use pen-and-paper, and still others prefer using their smartphones’ built-in calendar apps (like those found on Android phones).
+As for making the exact schedule, there are many different ways: some people prefer using software like Google Calendar; others use pen-and-paper, and others prefer using their smartphones’ built-in calendar apps (like those found on Android phones).
 Whatever method works best for you should be used when setting up your weekly/monthly plans with your remote assistant, as well as any other tasks that need frequent attention from those who employ their services regularly (e.g., doctor’s appointments).

 Track your time

-Use a time-tracking tool to track your time on tasks and the time spent on emails, meetings, on phone calls.
+Use a time-tracking tool to track your time on tasks and the time spent on emails, meetings, and phone calls.
 But also record other activities (e.g., social media and administrative work).

-It’s a good idea to create a task list or a “to-do” list.
-This will help you stay on top of things and ensure that your virtual assistant works efficiently.
+Creating a task or a “to-do” list is a good idea.
+This will help you stay on top of things and ensure your virtual assistant works efficiently.

 - Put the task list where everyone can get to it quickly—not just in your email inbox.

-- In addition to listing tasks, including deadlines for each one and any notes about the project or deliverables required.
+- In addition to listing tasks, including deadlines and any required notes about the project or deliverables.

 - You can use a spreadsheet, such as Excel or Google Sheets, or an app that tracks projects for this purpose (e.g., Todoist).
 If you prefer pen and paper over technology, go ahead!

-As your virtual assistant becomes more proficient in their tasks, consider giving them more responsibility.
+Consider giving them more responsibility as your virtual assistant becomes more proficient in their tasks.
 As time progresses and you begin to trust your remote assistant more, you can give them additional charges or projects beyond what they initially agreed to perform.

-- For example, if the virtual assistant is responsible for entering data from invoices into a spreadsheet but also has experience doing accounting work, consider asking them to do that as well.
+- For example, if the virtual assistant is responsible for entering data from invoices into a spreadsheet and has accounting work experience, consider asking them to do that.